SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 ------
 <font color=green>Tag: Dependant task scheduling, RL, Genetic algorithm</font>

-*Course project in "Introduction to Electronic Design Automation"*
+*Course project in "Introduction to Electronic Design Automation", 2020*

 In this work, I studied and compared state-of-the-art researches in resource-constrained scheduling algorithms, which aims to minimize total completion time of dependant tasks.